machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 .. image:: /assets/images/examples/pick-frame-tcp-drop-off.png

 .. note::
-  It is important that the **drop_off_pose** waypoint is correctly defined.
+  The **drop_off_pose** waypoint is important for the application to work as expected, and is closely tied to the pick frame of the Teach model used during the in hand check.
+  The **drop_off_pose** and the pick frame should be such that, if the gripper was grasping the part perfectly aligned with the pick frame, the robot could go to the **drop_off_pose** and accurately drop the part on the peg, without any correction.
-  That is why a popup message is implemented in the template.
+  For this reason, there is an alerting popup message in the template.

 Fixed waypoints
 ~~~~~~~~~~~~~~~

 **Home_pose** is the starting position of the robot program.
-**Present_pose** is a waypoint where the part is presented for the in hand check.
 **Detect_pose** is a waypoint where the robot does not block the field of view of the Pickit camera to look into the bin.
+**Present_pose** is a waypoint where the part is presented to the camera for the in hand check.
 **Drop_off_bin** is a waypoint to drop back parts into the bin.

 Bin picking setup/product file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For this application a simple :ref:`setup` file with a ROI box with similar dimensions as the actual bin is created.
+For this application, a simple :ref:`setup` file with a ROI box with similar dimensions as the actual bin is created.

-In the product file the :ref:`teach` detection engine is used to find the washers.
+In the product file, the :ref:`teach` detection engine is used to find the washers.
-Here half a model of the washers is taught and the pick frame is positioned at the sides.
+To maximize the number of detections, the model consists of a half of the washer, and the pick frame is positioned on the surface.

-These files need to be filled in twice in the robot program.
-Once at the beginning and once after the second step, somewhere at the middle.
+These files need to be filled in twice in the robot program, in a `Select` command, once at the beginning and once after the second step.

 In hand check setup/product file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This :ref:`setup` file containes a ROI box that isolates the washer in the hand of the robot.
+The ROI in this :ref:`setup` should include the isolated washer while it is being grasped by the robot gripper.

 The product file is again a :ref:`teach` detection.
-But now a full model of the washer is taught and the pick frame is positioned in the center.
+This time, a full model of the washer is taught.
+In this tutorial, we place the pick frame in the center of the model.

 .. note::
-  Here the position of the pick frame is important, as discussed in the section :ref:`drop-off-pose`.
+  Keep in mind that the Teach model pick frame must be defined such that, when dropping off the washer with the robot on **drop_off_pose**, it falls on the peg.